Isiah Kiner-Falefa Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

+- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in the league.

-- The Orioles' 4.26 team ERA ranks 17th among all MLB pitching staffs.
+- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.28).

-- The Orioles rank 20th in baseball in home runs surrendered (99 total, 1.2 per game).
+- Orioles pitchers combine to allow 102 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- The Orioles are sending Wells (6-4) to the mound for his 16th start of the season.
-He is 6-4 with a 3.21 ERA and 95 strikeouts through 92 2/3 innings pitched.
+- Gibson makes the start for the Orioles, his 18th of the season.
+He is 8-5 with a 4.66 ERA and 74 strikeouts in 96 2/3 innings pitched.

-- The right-hander's last time out came on Tuesday against the Cincinnati Reds, when he went six innings, surrendering two earned runs while allowing four hits.
+- In his last outing on Wednesday against the Cincinnati Reds, the righty tossed 4 2/3 innings, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.